tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 as TLS 1.3 with importers.
 However, critically, the derived PSK will not be the same since the importer differentiates the PSK via the identity and target KDF and protocol.
 Thus, PSKs imported for TLS 1.3 are distinct from those used in TLS 1.2, and thereby avoid cross-protocol collisions.
 Note that this does not preclude endpoints from using non-imported PSKs for TLS 1.2.
 Indeed, this is necessary for incremental deployment.
+Specifically, existing applications using TLS 1.2 with non-imported PSKs can safely enable TLS 1.3 with imported PSKs in clients and servers without interoperability risk.

 # Security Considerations